 PC used to centralize and manage collection.

-The first step is to round-up all photos and videos.
-Copy them to a central collection folder on your PC.
+The first step is to round-up all your photos and videos.
+Copy them to one or more ‘collection’ folders on your PC.

 If you don’t have room - get a modern external SSD drive.
 They are amazing.

-Check all the random folders on your PC, your phone, camera, old devices and computers, old memory cards, old hard-drives or online.
+You will be surprised what you find in old random folders, your phone, camera, old devices, old memory cards, old hard-drives or online.

 By default Google Photos re-encodes your files; quality is lower if you download from there.

 Dropbox, GoogleDrive and OneDrive are all able to sync files to a folder on your PC.
-You need to get their respective desktop apps for this.
+You just need to get their respective desktop apps.